 What are the regulations surrounding WEEE recycling?

-Currently, there are a strict set of regulations in place which hold business owners accountable for the e-waste they produce and as a result, aim to increase the recycling and re-use of WEEE items.
+Currently, there is a strict set of regulations in place which hold business owners accountable for the e-waste they produce and as a result, aim to increase the recycling and re-use of WEEE items.
 However, it has taken a number of years for these regulations to become what they are today.

 In 2003, the European Union set up the WEEE Directive, which came into force in the UK in 2006.
 Prior to these regulations, e-waste was treated as standard waste and no official effort was being made to recycle it.
 The 2006 regulations required producers and businesses to take financial responsibility for the impact of e-waste on the environment.